STUDY IN NEW ZEALAND

 The education system in New Zealand is a three-tier model which includes primary schools, followed by secondary schools (high schools) and tertiary education at universities and/or polytechnics.
 The academic year in New Zealand varies between institutions but generally runs from late January until mid-December for schools and polytechnics, and from late February until mid-November for universities.

-A bachelor’s degree will take three years, and a further year of study will lead to an Honors degree.
-Not every degree follows this 3+1 pattern; there are some four-year degrees (which may or may not be awarded Honors), and some specialist bachelor’s degrees which take longer to complete.
+A Graduate will take three years, and a further year of study will lead to an Honors degree.
+Not every degree follows this 3+1 pattern; there are some four-year degrees (which may or may not be awarded Honors), and some specialist Graduates which take longer to complete.

-A bachelor’s degree may be followed by a Master’s degree.
-A candidate who does not hold an Honors degree may be awarded a Master’s degree with honors; such a degree usually involves two years study, compared to one year for a Master’s degree for a candidate who does have an Honors degree.
-A candidate who has either a Master’s degree or a bachelor’s degree with Honors may proceed to a doctoral degree.
+A Graduate may be followed by a Post Graduate.
+A candidate who does not hold an Honors degree may be awarded a Post Graduate with honors; such a degree usually involves two years study, compared to one year for a Post Graduate for a candidate who does have an Honors degree.
+A candidate who has either a Post Graduate or a Graduate with Honors may proceed to a doctoral degree.

-1 or 2-year diploma programs for students who have just completed schooling and are looking to start higher studies but not necessarily a bachelor’s degree.
-Most of these diplomas further staircase into a bachelor’s degree.
+1 or 2-year diploma programs for students who have just completed schooling and are looking to start higher studies but not necessarily a Graduate.
+Most of these diplomas further staircase into a Graduate.

 A one-year, full-time course of study for bachelor degree graduates.
 It does not always require its students to have prior learning or experience in the subject matter of the diploma.